Chart Color Schemes

 West Gladstone features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 58.8% of all households, including 19.7% couples with children, 23.4% couples without children, and 14.2% single parent families.
-Non-family households account for the remaining 41.2%, with lone person households at 36.4% and group households comprising 4.6%.
+Family households constitute 58.8% of all households, consisting of 19.7% couples with children, 23.4% couples without children, and 14.2% single parent families.
+Non-family households account for the remaining 41.2%, with lone person households at 36.4% and group households comprising 4.6% of the total.
 The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households